Meet the Team

 Cross-Connection Control Program

-The Town of Mahone Bay Water Utility is excited to announce that we will be launching a CROSS-CONNECTION CONTROL PROGRAM to help protect the public drinking water system, and its users.
+The Town of Mahone Bay Water Utility now has a CROSS-CONNECTION CONTROL PROGRAM to help protect the public drinking water system, and its users.

 Many communities in NS have put in place Cross-Connection Control (CCC) Programs to safeguard their water systems from water flowing backwards into the public water system, which presents a risk of contamination, as well as a potential risk to your property’s water system.
 This safeguard is achieved through the installation of backflow preventers.